 1. Pick a Book that Resonates with You

-In adolescence, many people are turned off from the practice of reading after having been assigned books of study by their teachers.
+In adolescence, many people are turned off reading after being assigned books to study by their teachers.
 While these assigned texts might be masterworks in their own right, not everyone connects with the works of Austen or Tolkien.

 But what are your interests?

-There are so many books out there, how to choose one?
+There are so many books out there, how do you choose one?

 Once you know, hit the bookstores or the web and start browsing.
 Major chains are typically very helpful at marking bestsellers for particular genres.
 Browse the selections until you find a book that speaks to you and start reading.